When the unexpected happens, we help individuals and businesses collect the money they deserve for their insurance claims.

 How We Can Help You

-We are Attorney-Adjusters.
-The only professionals you need for your insurance claims.
+With full claim management, we’re the only professionals that you need for your insurance claims.
 Florida Professional Law Group focuses on new, underpaid, and denied insurance claims.

 This form does not create an attorney-client relationship.
 Situations vary.
 Don’t rely on this website for legal advice.
 By submitting this form, you are consenting to receive marketing emails from: Florida Professional Law Group, PLLC, 4600 Sheridan Street , Suite 303, Hollywood, FL, 33021, US.
 You can revoke your consent to receive emails at any time by using the SafeUnsubscribe® link, found at the bottom of every email.
 Emails are serviced by Constant Contact.